DBT Skills Application Group for Adults

 Criteria and Expectation of Group Members:

-• Each member will generate their goals and may complete a diary card or a goal tracking sheet.
+• Each member will generate their goals and it is recommended that members complete for themselves, a diary card or a goal tracking sheet and are skilled at doing their own Behavior Chain Analysis.

-• Members will have completed Skills Training and will have a fundamental knowledge of skills.
+• Members will have successfully graduated Skills Training Group and will have a fundamental knowledge of skills.

-• Members will have achieved a significant reduction of Stage 1 behaviors and has a Therapist referral and recommendation for readiness:
+• Members will have achieved an absence or significant reduction of Stage 1 behaviors and has a Therapist referral and recommendation for readiness:

 – Absence of hospitalization or ER services for 3 months